inno-devops-labs/S24-core-course-labs/app_python/README.md

 The application has been containerized using Docker.
 Follow the steps below to build, pull, and run the containerized application.

+## Unit Tests

+To run tests use `pytest` command (via venv).

+### CI Workflow

+The CI (Continuous Integration) workflow for this project automates the process of building, testing, and deploying the application.
+It ensures code quality, reliability, and security by following best practices in software development.

+### Workflow Overview:

+- **Automated Testing**: Unit tests are executed using `pytest` to verify the correctness of the codebase.
+- **Code Linting**: `Flake8` is used to enforce coding standards and maintain consistent code style.
+- **Security Scanning**: `Snyk` is integrated to check for vulnerabilities in dependencies and ensure application security.
+- **Docker Integration**: `Docker` is utilized for containerization, enabling consistent deployment across environments.
+- **Documentation**: Comprehensive documentation in `CI.md` outlines the best practices implemented in the CI workflow.

 ### How to build?

 To build the Docker image, run the following command: